Updated October 27, 2023

 Trading volatile contracts is a double-edged sword.
 You can’t have it easy if you opt for the hard choices a volatile market forces you to make.
 Remember to compute the risk/reward ratio before opting for a trade and guard against the risk of holding on to it for too long.

-There is No Place for Emotions in Futures Trading Career
+15. There is No Place for Emotions in a Futures Trading Career

-One important point is that you need to establish trading plans prior to the opening of the market for eliminating any emotional loss of objectivity.
+One important point is that you must establish trading plans before opening the market to eliminate any emotional loss of objectivity.

 Be clear about entry and exit points as well as objectives.
 Act, don’t react if you want to make profits.
-Opt for a sessions change only when you have a good enough reason to do so.
+Opt for a session change only when you have enough reason.

 Once a position has been set and stops are selected, don’t opt out till the stop is reached or the fundamental reason for taking a position changes.
 Use technical analysis to maintain discipline and don’t compromise on emotional objectivity.

-Have a detailed plan for each trade which will not change unless hard data supports it.
-Disciplined money management involves intelligent trading allocation as well as risk management and when you make a successful trade, don’t be carried away by the success of the winning move.
+Have a detailed plan for each trade, which will not change unless hard data supports it.
+Disciplined money management involves intelligent trading allocation and risk management, and when you make a successful trade, don’t be carried away by the success of the winning move.

 A disciplined trade selection system is essential.
 Being impulsive rather than objective can cost you more than a single trade.
 Trade with a plan rather than basing it on emotions.
-Plan how to take out profits, decide margin risk on trade and where to get out in the market.
+Plan how to take out profits, decide margin risk on the trade, and where to get out in the market.

 An important point to remember is that cutting your losses short will pave the way for letting your profits run.
-It’s not easy to admit a mistake, but the sooner you do, the less it will cost you in futures trading career.
+It’s not easy to admit a mistake, but the sooner you do, the less it will cost you in your future trading career.

-If a position keeps going against you, it’s time to get out fast.
-Use stop loss or you will lose out on your gains.
+If a position goes against you, it’s time to get out fast.
+Use stop loss, or you will lose out on your gains.

-This involves clear understanding of entry and exit points, price objectives, risk-reward ratios, stops, data about historical price levels, seasonal influences, chart analysis, prices of related markets and government reports.
-If you leave out the fine print. don’t expect to make profits.
+This involves a clear understanding of entry and exit points, price objectives, risk-reward ratios, stops, data about historical price levels, seasonal influences, chart analysis, prices of related markets, and government reports.
+Suppose you leave out the fine print.
+Don’t expect to make profits.

 If you stay long enough, bull markets can turn bearish quite fast.
-If you overstay a good market, you are bound to overstay a bad one too.
+Staying too long in a good market will inevitably lead to waiting too long in a bad one.
 Have the ability to cut down on losing positions quickly.
-Futures trading career that gives profits is all about knowing when to pull in the kite and when to let it fly.
+A futures trading career that gives profits is all about knowing when to pull in the kite and when to let it fly.

-Another important point is that you need to accept your losses and adjust to the profits.
+Another important point is to accept your losses and adjust to the profits.
 Learn to trade from the short side and watch for divergences in associated markets.
 Standing aside is as important as stepping in.
 In the markets, patience is a virtue.

-Adding to profits, cutting down on losses, staying rational, not losing emotional balance…these are all essential elements of successful futures trading techniques.
+Adding to profits, cutting down on losses, staying rational, and not losing emotional balance… are all essential elements of successful futures trading techniques.

-To be an excellent in futures trading career you have to grow the capacity for forward thinking and perceiving market fluctuations before they rise.
+To be excellent in your future trading career, you must grow the capacity for forward thinking and perceiving market fluctuations before they rise.
 Staying ahead in the game is all about anticipating the next move.

-Here are some articles that will help you to get more detail about the Futures Trading Career so just go through the link.
+Here are some articles that will help you get more details about the Futures Trading Career, so just go through the link.